4d/docs/docs/FormEditor/formEditor.md

 The data entry order is the order in which fields, subforms, and other active objects are selected as you hit the **Tab** or the **Carriage return** key in an input form.
 It is possible to move through the form in the opposite direction (reverse data entry order) by pressing the **Shift+Tab** or **Shift+Carriage** return keys.

->*	You can change the entry order at runtime using the `FORM SET ENTRY ORDER` and `FORM GET ENTRY ORDER` commands.
+>	You can change the entry order at runtime using the `FORM SET ENTRY ORDER` and `FORM GET ENTRY ORDER` commands.

-Every obeject that supports the focusable property is included in the data entry order by default.
+Every object that supports the focusable property is included in the data entry order by default.

 Setting the entry order for a JSON form is done with the [`entryOrder`](properties_JSONref.md) property.